2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 2020 American Innovation Dollar Value

-Check your coin’s mint mark (P, D, or S) located on the edge, then examine its condition—circulated coins show wear while uncirculated pieces retain original luster.
-Look for special proof versions or Position A/B varieties.
-Grade matters significantly: coins rated MS65 or higher command premiums over lower grades.
+Start by checking your coin’s mint mark (P, D, or S) on the edge, then examine its condition — circulated coins show wear on the high points of the design, while uncirculated pieces keep their original luster.

 2020 American Innovation Dollar Value Guides